vtexdocs/help-center-content/docs/tutorials/en/how-to-change-upgrade-or-rollback-a-specific-dependency-version-within-a.md

 ---
-title: How to change (upgrade or rollback) a specific dependency version within a workspace
+title: 'How to change (upgrade or rollback) a specific dependency version within a workspace'
 id: 3GxKR5gWesEOmUkOW864sg
 status: DRAFT
 createdAt: 2019-01-14T11:58:42.128Z